MicrosoftDocs/fabric-docs/docs/cicd/best-practices-cicd.md

 This section provides guidance for working with the deployment pipelines and using fit for your development stage.

-### Backup your work into a git repository
+### Back up your work into a git repository

-With git integration, any developer can backup their work by committing it into git.
+With git integration, any developer can back up their work by committing it into git.
 To do this properly in Fabric, here are some basic rules:

 * Make sure you have an isolated environment to work in, so others don’t override your work before it gets committed.
 This means working in a Desktop tool (such as [VSCode](https://code.visualstudio.com/), [Power BI Desktop](https://powerbi.microsoft.com/desktop/) or others), or in a separate workspace that other users can’t access.